Close-up of gummies and cannabis flower spilling out of a glass jar

 Sativa edibles deliver uplifting, cerebral effects straight from Sativa-dominant cannabis strains.
 They’re the pick-me-up you reach for when you want to tap into creativity or power through a busy afternoon, or when you want to take the edge off in social settings.

-Indica edibles are on the complete opposite end of the spectrum.
-They lean into relaxation and can often cross into sedation depending on the dose you take.
-They soothe both mind and body, but definitely feel heavier on the body.
-This is where the phrase “in da couch” comes from.
+Indica gummies are on the complete opposite end of the spectrum.
+They lean into relaxation and can often cross into sedation depending on the dose taken.
+Often found as sleep-focused edible gummies, they soothe both mind and body, but definitely feel heavier on the body.
+This is probably where the phrase “in the couch” comes from.

 Key Differences to Consider

-If you’re still not sure which is right for your self-care ritual, keep reading as we highlight all the distinctions you need to know about between Sativa vs. Indica edibles.
+If you’re still not sure which one’s the right fit for your self-care ritual, learning about the key distinctions between Sativa and Indica edibles might enlighten you.

 1. Energy vs. Relaxation

-Ultimately, the debate between these edibles centers on energy vs. relaxation.
-Sativa edibles spark a bright, uplifted feeling – sort of like flipping on a light switch in your brain.
+Ultimately, the debate between these edibles centers on energy and relaxation.
+Sativas spark a bright, uplifted feeling like flipping on a light switch in your brain.
 You’ll notice a gentle surge of motivation, clearer focus on creative tasks, and a playful buzz.

-Meanwhile, Indica edibles lull you into a soft, full-body calm.
+Meanwhile, Indicas lull you into a soft, full-body calm.
 Muscles loosen, racing thoughts quiet, and a cozy sense of ease washes over you.
 They’re what you reach for when you’ve crossed everything off that to-do list, and you’re ready to melt away into bliss.

 Neither is “better” than the other.
 It’s just a matter of matching the vibe you need.
 Go with Sativa when you want to move and socialize.
 Pick Indica when you’re craving a slowdown and a deep unwind.